If you have questions about the exchange at TU Dortmund University, please have a look here under the FAQs.

 You can see the current amount of the deposit under Housing.

 The deposit must be transferred to the Studierendenwerk Dortmund in advance.
-You will receive more detailed information about the transfer and the deadline for paying the deposit in your welcome e-mail, which you will receive from the International Office of TU Dortmund University after you have been acceptedat TU Dortmund University.
+You will receive more detailed information about the transfer and the deadline for paying the deposit in your welcome e-mail, which you will receive from the International Office of the TU Dortmund University after your acceptance at TU Dortmund University.

 No, the rent has to be paid by credit or EC card.

-There is a responsible caretaker for each student dormitory of the Studierendenwerk Dortmund.
-You will usually find the office of the caretaker centrally located in the respective dormitory complex.
-You will find the telephone number of the caretaker and the office hours at or near the office door.
+There is a responsible dorm custodian for each student dormitory of the Studierendenwerk Dortmund.
+You will usually find the office of the custodian centrally located in the respective dormitory complex.
+You will find the telephone number of the custodian and the office hours at or near the office door.

 You will have to move out latest one day before the last workday of a month so that your room can be prepared for the following tenant.
 Therefore, you cannot move out on a weekend.

-The deposit will be transferred to you by the Studierendenwerk Dortmund after you have moved out, as long as you have not caused any damages or rent arrears.
+The Studierendenwerk Dortmund will transfer the deposit to you after you have moved out, as long as you have not caused any damages or missed any rent payments.